epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

 Additionally, we would like to give our data the opportunity to shine by itself.
 Instead of looking for a correlation according to a predetermined grouping of news sources, we’ll also cluster them according to the quote parameters we mentioned and then try to interpret the results.
 This will allow new, potentially unexpected, proximity between websites to emerge from the data.
 Finding a known grouping of news sites would serve as a validation of this process.

-## **Additional datasets :**
+## **Additional datasets and sources of information :**

-**Wikidata**: get the speaker’s QID (warning, can have multiple QIDs) from the file provided along with Quotebank and then extract speaker data.
+**[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)**: get the speaker’s QID (warning, can have multiple QIDs) from the file provided along with Quotebank and then extract speaker data.
+**[Media Bias Check](https://mediabiasfactcheck.com/)**: Get additional information on the news outlets for our analyses.

 ## **Methods :**

-  We will start by evaluating which news outlets produce the most number of quotes.
-Based on the biggest news outlet, we will select the most relevant news source for our analysis.
+  We start by evaluating which news outlets produce the most number of quotes.
+Based on the biggest news outlet, we select the most relevant news source for our analysis.
 We will define their political leaning plus factual reporting based on the website _https://mediabiasfactcheck.com/_.
-To the list we will also add: the nationality, whether they are content creator or simply report others' content.
+To the list we will also add: the nationality, and whether they are content creator or simply report others' content.

-  From this list of top news outlets, we will group the quotes by news source (domain name in the URL) and year.
-For each quote, we’ll compute length and assign a positivity score (via nltk library).
+  From this list of top news outlets, we group the quotes by news source (domain name in the URL) and year.
+For each quote, we compute length and assign a positivity score (via nltk library).
-  Still from this selection of relevant news sources, we will select the most cited speakers.
-We will extract their information from the provided Wikidata files and determine whether they are politician or not.
-Then we will create three tops of Republican, Democrats and apolitical speakers.
-From these different tops we run will the analysis described below.
+  Still from this selection of relevant news sources, we select the most cited speakers.
+We extract their information from the provided Wikidata files and determine whether they are politician or not.
+Then we create three tops of Republican, Democrats and apolitical speakers.
+From these different tops we run the analysis described below.

  ## **Analysis Pipeline**